Horm/osx-config/README.md

 In user directory (e.g. `horm`) create a folder `Development` with these subfolders:

-- Web
-- Mobile
-- HW
+- Work
 - Other

-Then add/orginize folders in Finder side menu (user directory, Development, Google Drive, etc.)
+Then add/orginize folders in Finder side menu (user directory, Development, Drive, etc.)

 ### Other